homer0/packages/packages/public/events-hub/README.md

 # 🚚 Events hub

-A simple implementation of a pubsub service for handling events
+A simple implementation of a pubsub service for handling events.

 It doesn't require any configuration or have customization options: You listen for an event with `on`, emit an event with `emit`, and, you could reduce a variable through an event with `reduce` (or `reduceSync`).